 Line Post Spacing: Set first corner, gate and pull posts first.
 Space line fence posts equally not exceeding 10-foot on center.

-Corner, Gate, Terminal and Pull Post Footing: Only concrete shall be used.
-Concrete for corner, gate and terminal posts shall be 12-inch diameter x 42-inch deep, shall be flush with the grade sloped to drain moisture away from the post.
+Corner, Gate, Terminal and Pull Post Footing: Only concrete footings shall be used and shall be 12-inch diameter x a minimum of 42-inch deep, shall be flush with the grade sloped to drain moisture away from the post.
 2 inches of concrete shall be placed below the bottom of the post.
 Check each post for vertical and top alignment, and maintain in position during placement and finishing operations.
-Pull post footings shall be 10-inch diameter x 42-inch deep.
+Pull post footings shall be 10-inch diameter x a minimum 42-inch deep.
+Owners Representative will be notified sufficiently in advance so that an inspection of the concrete footing holes can be inspected

-Line Post Footings: Properly install drive and anchor mechanical system.
-Posts shall be driven into the ground so as not to damage the top of post.
-Post shall be held rigidly upright by means of 2 galvanized steel angle bar blades which are driven diagonally through fittings designed for such a purpose that are attached to opposite sides of the post 6 inches below ground level.
+Line Post Footings: Shall be driven to the proper depth depending on the height of the fence in accordance with these specifications.

 Fabric: Install fabric on security side and attach so that fabric remains in tension after pulling force is released.
-Leave approximately 2 inches between finish grade and bottom selvage.
-Fasten fabric to line post at 5 equally-spaced intervals.
-Fasten fabric to each tension wire at intervals not exceeding 18 inches. [ Edit or delete the following. ] Where new fabric abuts existing fabric, the new fabric shall be woven in the existing fabric at both ends of the 2 sections.
+Leave approximately 4 inches between finish grade and bottom selvage.
+Fasten fabric to line post at 6 equally-spaced intervals.
+Fasten fabric to each tension wire at intervals not exceeding 18 inches.
+If new fabric abuts existing fabric, the new fabric shall be woven in the existing fabric at both ends of the 2 sections.

 Tension (Stretcher) Bars: Pull fabric taut, thread tension bar through fabric and attach to terminal post with bands.
 One tension bar for each terminal and 2 for each corner or pull post.

-Tension Wire: Attach directly to the fabric not less than 3 inches or more than 6 inches from the top of the fabric and 6 inches from the bottom of the fabric with PVC coated clips.
-Line post caps shall not be used.
+Tension Wire: [ DELETE IF TENSION WIRE IS NOT USED ]Attach directly to the fabric not less than 3 inches or more than 6 inches from the top of the fabric and 6 inches from the bottom of the fabric with appropriate steel clips to match the fabric.

 Tension Bands: Six per terminal and pull post and 12 per corner post.

-Top Rail: [ Delete if no top rail. ] Shall be attached to the line, corner and pull posts by means of appropriate post caps securely fastened to the posts and fitted to the top rail.
-Fabric shall be attached to the top rail with tie wires at equal spacing not to exceed 18 inches.
+Top Rail: [ Delete if top rail IS NOT USED ] Shall be attached to the line, corner and pull posts by means of appropriate post caps securely fastened to the posts and fitted to the top rail.
+Fabric shall be attached to the top rail with tie wires at equal spacing not to exceed 1 ft.

-[ Edit title ] SWING GATE OR CANTILEVER SLIDE GATE
+[ Edit title ] SWING AND CANTILEVER SLIDE GATE

 Install gate posts in accordance with manufacturer’s instructions as well as specified in Article 3.2 B. Set keepers, stops, sleeves and other accessories into concrete and position out of the way of normal traffic but located to provide reliable performance.